wiloon/blog/content/post/archive-2/2017-10-27-emacs-elpa.md

 M-x list-packages
 ```

 Type M-x list-packages to open the package list.
-Press ‘i’ to mark for installation, ‘u’ to unmark, and ‘x’ to perform the installation.
-Press ‘RET’ to read more about installing and using each package.
+Press 'i' to mark for installation, 'u' to unmark, and 'x' to perform the installation.
+Press 'RET' to read more about installing and using each package.

 https://www.emacswiki.org/emacs/InstallingPackages